dcasadevall/tabletop-combat-helper/README.md

 assets from your content remote path or host the assets on the same domain where you host your WebGL application.
 For a working example check out: http://dcasadevall.com/apps/tabletop-combat-helper/

+## Map Editor

+In order to use the map editor, one must first download local content and select local content playback mode by going to "Window -> Asset Management -> Addressables" and selecting "Play Mode Script -> Fast Mode".
+If you don't do this, any changes will not be persisted outside of editor or throughout play sessions.
+Refer to "Building your own content" for more details on how to modify / publish local changes to content.

+While you can modify basic map information such as the tile data / grid size by simply editing the ScriptableObject under Content/Settings/Maps/, the map editor gives you a visual interface for editing some more obscure values such as:

+* Section Connections
+* Initial Map Units (Not implemented)